xiaochuany/mojo-gpu-puzzles/book/src/puzzle_10/layout_tensor.md

 Implement a kernel that computes the dot-product of 1D LayoutTensor `a` and 1D LayoutTensor `b` and stores it in 1D LayoutTensor `out` (single number).

 **Note:** _You have 1 thread per position.
-You only need 2 global reads and 1 global write per thread._
+You only need 2 global reads per thread and 1 global write per thread block._

 ## Key concepts